 On December 16, 2016, the AUC released its decision on the second generation PBR plan framework for electricity and natural gas distribution utilities in Alberta.
-Under the 2018 to 2022 second generation PBR framework, utility rates will continue to be adjusted by a formula that estimates inflation annually and assumes productivity improvements.
+Under the 2018 to 2022 second generation PBR framework, utility rates continue to be adjusted by a formula that estimates inflation annually and assumes productivity improvements.
 The framework also contains modified provisions for supplemental funding of capital expenditures that are not recovered as part of the base inflation less productivity formula.
-On February 5, 2018, the AUC released a regulatory decision that provides determinations for the going-in rates and incremental capital funding for the second generation of PBR.